 While it is too late for repotting your maples (that should have been done in March) it is still a good time for repotting junipers and azalea as well as elms – not to mention that you still have the next two months to repot all of your tropicals!

+Over-watering trees is a common problem in the winter, however now that there are longer brighter days your trees should be drinking much faster and you need to be sure not to let them dry out.
 We find that dunking your indoor trees in a deep tub of water or sink is still the best way to saturate them.
 Use your finger to probe into the soil to make sure it is at least half way dry before watering them.

 Our customers are always asking if we use moisture meters.
 The answer is yes we do: we use our finger and eyes.
 Recognizing when the soil is too wet or dry is one of the most important parts of growing bonsai.